false-schemers/skint/README.md

 ```

 NAN_BOXING option assumes that upper 16 bit of heap pointers are zero (48-bit address space).
 If this assumption holds,
-it is recommended to use it on 64-bit systems.
+it is recommended to use this option on 64-bit systems.

-The resulting interpreter has no dependencies (except C runtime and standard -lm math library) and can be run from any location.
+The resulting interpreter has no dependencies (except for C runtime and standard -lm math library) and can be run from any location.
 If compiled statically, it can be easily moved between systems with the same ABI.